I paid a traffic ticket out of state and now my North Carolina Driver’s License is Scheduled to be Revoked. What can I do?

 Do I need an attorney for my DMV Hearing?

 An attorney is not required for a NC DMV license suspension hearing.
 However, having an attorney experienced in DMV hearings on your side should allow you to enter a DMV hearing feeling prepared to present the reasons why you should be allowed to retain your license and continue to drive.
-Many attorneys that handle these matters offer free consultations, so get some direction on how to prepare for your hearing by calling a lawyer.
+Many attorneys that handle these matters offer free consultations, so get some direction on how to prepare for your hearing by calling an experienced attorney.